 Daily and Weekly Mission Changes

-All dailies will now auto-complete when you finish them.
-This means you’ll no longer have to go back to the terminal to hand them in on planets like CZ-198 and Black Hole.
-However, this does mean that if you have not finished a Bonus Mission associated with a Daily, you will have to complete it before completing the daily otherwise you won’t get to do it.
+All dailies that previously required you to turn in at a dropbox will now auto-complete when you finish them.
+This means you’ll no longer have to go back to the dropbox to hand them in on planets like CZ-198 and Black Hole.
+However, keep in mind that if you have not finished a Bonus Mission associated with a Daily, you will have to complete it first before completing the Daily otherwise the Bonus will disappear and you won’t be able to do it.

 How to Obtain Gear

 Basically, you get gear via three means.
-From doing content, completing weeklies and purchasing it from vendors following just one or all of the gearing pathways.
+From doing content, completing weeklies and purchasing it from vendors.
+You can do this by following just one gearing path or a mix of the gearing paths.
+As a reminder, these are the different gearing pathways.

 Weeklies can be sourced from the following locations.